Last Updated on September 29, 2022

 Children ages 5-10 can enjoy the buffet at discounted prices.
 Breakfast is offered to younger guests for $19, and the lunch buffet costs $22.50.

-If you have children younger than five with you, they can enjoy for free as long as there is a paying adult with them.
+If you have children younger than five with you, they can eat free as long as there is a paying adult with them.

 Wicked Spoon Hours

-While you might want to love on the Wicked Spoon all day and night, they’re focused mainly on weekend breakfast, brunch, and lunch.
-The buffet is open Thursday – Sunday, from 8 am – 3 pm.
+While you might want to love on the Wicked Spoon all day and night, they’re focused mainly on weekend brunch, breakfast and lunch.
+The buffet is open Saturday and Sunday, from 9 am – 4 pm.

-The breakfast/brunch buffet menu is served from 8 am – 11 pm, with the lunch menu taking over after that.
+The breakfast buffet menu is served from 8 am – 11 am, with the lunch menu taking over from 11am to 3pm.
 Don’t worry.
 If you have a craving for some of their breakfast and brunch staples, you’ll still find a few lingering around for the lunch crowd.

 They’re not going to kick you out right at 3 pm, but you’ll want to plan accordingly and give yourself enough time to nibble, sample, or devour till your heart’s content (or you simply can’t hold another bite).